springboardmentor545-lgtm/Speech_to_speech_TeamA/README.md

 # Speech_to_speech_TeamA
-# AI-Powered Real-Time Speech Translation for Multilingual Content
+# AI-Powered Real-Time Speech Translation

 **Project Goal:** This project aims to develop a real-time, speech-to-speech translation system.
 It will convert live spoken content (from English/Hindi) into 12+ languages, making content on OTT platforms more accessible to a multilingual audience.

 **Document Purpose:** This README tracks the technical progress of the project, detailing the setup steps, API usage, and I/O for each completed milestone.

+---

 ## Milestone 1: Speech Recognition & Data Collection

+This milestone involved setting up the Azure Speech-to-Text service.
+This was achieved through two features: transcribing a batch of pre-recorded audio files and transcribing live audio from a microphone.

 ### Setup Steps

 1.  **Local Environment:** Installed Python 3.9+, pip, and `ffmpeg` (for audio conversion).
 2.  **Folder Structure:** Created the main project folders: `/speech_samples`, `/scripts`, and `/transcripts`.
-3.  **Audio Conversion:** Used `ffmpeg` to convert all raw audio files into the required `.wav` format (16 kHz, mono).
-4.  **Azure SDK:** Installed the Azure Speech SDK for Python using the command:
+3.  **Azure SDK:** Installed the Azure Speech SDK for Python using the command:
     `pip install azure-cognitiveservices-speech`

 ### API Details